opengisch/QField-docs/documentation/how-to/project-setup/attributes-form.en.md

 Here you have several options to choose from:

 - **Layer**: Set the table or layer that stores the values to be selected from.
+- **Key column**: Set the column which contains the values that are to be saved.
+- **Value column**: Set the actual column which contains the values that are to be shown during collection.
+- **Order by Value**: Set the order of how the displayed values should be shown.
 This can either be by the "key", "value" or a specific column.
 - **Group column**: You can group your values based on another column.
 (eg. you want to collect information on tree species, you could group the values by the genus).